 The Natural Height Growth points out that how you run will affect the growth hormone synthesis.
 Here are some of the strategies to apply when you want to add some inches to your height through running.

 - Run Regularly - I advise people to run as regularly as possible if they want to achieve effective results.
 Other than helping you increase your height, regular running will adapt your body to the exercise.
 This makes it easy for you to run time and again.

 - Sprinting at Top Speed - Another strategy that will help you achieve a taller posture is by sprinting at high speed in short distances.
 This way, you will trigger the growth hormone release, and give time for the body to regain the lost energy.
 It is also a strategy I used over the years to get rid of excessive fat and achieve a lean body.

-Integrate your running exercise with a well-balanced diet, and ensure that you have enough sleep at all time.
-This will help you regain your strength and allow your body to have an optimum growth.
+Integrate your running exercise with a well-balanced diet, and ensure that you have enough sleep.
+This will help you regain your strength and allow your body to have optimum growth.